mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.1/index.md

 ## New features and capabilities

+### Ability to add catalog applications

-With this release, we provide you the ability to deploy or delete the following Catalog Applications from Kommander:
+With this release, you can now add catalog applications to your Kommander instances.
+The following applications are provided for you:

 * Kafka
 * Spark
 * Zookeeper

+For more information, see the catalog application documentation.

 ## Fixes and Improvements

-### DKP delete fails in AWS

-Fixed an issue where the 'dkp delete' command could fail with a SIGSEGV when attempting to delete a DKP cluster from AWS where you have permanent credentials.
+- Fixed an issue where the 'dkp delete' command could fail with a SIGSEGV when attempting to delete a DKP cluster from AWS where you have permanent credentials.
 (COPS-7109)

-### DKP installer fails to follow respective AWS --region or Azure --location flags

-Fixed an issue where the AWS `--region` or Azure `--location` installer flags were not being enforced in the target cluster.
+- Fixed an issue where the AWS `--region` or Azure `--location` installer flags were not being enforced in the target cluster.
 (COPS-7101)

-### DKP move command not moving some items

-We corrected an issue where the `PreprovisionedInventory` object and SSH key secret were not moved to the target cluster when making the cluster self-managing.(COPS-7079)
+- Corrected an issue where the `PreprovisionedInventory` object and SSH key secret were not moved to the target cluster when making the cluster self-managing.(COPS-7079)

 ## Component updates